bayankaran/city-explorer/README.md

 But for this app, it will be an overkill.
 If there is an architectural decision to follow TDD, as a developer I can gladly follow instructions.
 So respectfully declining the invitation to 'test the living daylight'...

 ****IMPORTANT
+lombok.jar
+This project uses Project Lombok for Getters/Setters, log etc. Depending on your IDE, you will need Lombok to be integrated, else the IDE will complain.

+****IMPORTANT
 How to run the app?